johnivanpuayap/100-days-of-code/Day 13/README.md

  Since it was a Saturday, I decided to dedicate some time to review my knowledge of Permutation and Combination.
 Strengthening my understanding of this mathematical concept was a productive way to conclude the day.

  Conclusion
- With 97 days remaining in the 100 Days of Python Course, I am motivated to continue my learning journey.
-Today's focus on debugging using a debugger was enlightening, and I look forward to applying this newfound knowledge in future projects.
-Additionally, my progress in the Responsive Web Design Certificate and review of Permutation and Combination further solidified my understanding in these areas.
-I am excited to tackle the challenges that lie ahead and make the most of the remaining days.
+ Today's focus on debugging using a debugger was enlightening, and I look forward to applying this from now on when working on personal and school projects.
+Additionally, I made progress in the Responsive Web Design Certificate and was also able review of Permutation and Combination further solidified my understanding as a review for my Philnits Exam.
+With 97 days remaining in the 100 Days of Python Course, I am excited to tackle the challenges that lie ahead and make the most of the remaining days

 ## Progress
  - Finished Day 13 of 100 Days of Python